xinli94/dl-inference-server/README.md

 You can use the --help flag to see all perf\_client command-line options.
 You vary thread count (-t) to control concurrency.
 Use warmup-passes (-w) to avoid start-up overhead and measurement-passes (-p) to control the length of the run.
-You can adjust -p to get "long enough" runs to get reliable results.
 For example,

     $ build/perf_client -m resnet50_netdef -t4 -w5 -p100
     *** Warming up ***